AzureAD/microsoft-authentication-library-for-js/docs/testing.md

 ## The loadExternalTokens() API

-MSAL Browser starting version 2.17.0 has added the `loadExternalTokens()` API, which allows the loading of id tokens and access tokens to the MSAL cache, which can then be read out using `acquireTokenSilent()`.
+MSAL Browser starting version 2.17.0 has added the `loadExternalTokens()` API, which allows the loading of id tokens and access tokens to the MSAL cache, which can then be fetched  using `acquireTokenSilent()`.

 **Note: This is an advanced feature that is intended for testing purposes in the browser environment only.
 Loading tokens to your application's cache may cause your app to break.**